MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/ios.md

 - Controlling whether a [`ScrollView`](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/) handles a touch gesture or passes it to its content.
 For more information, see [Delaying Content Touches in a ScrollView](#delay_content_touches).
 - Setting the separator style on a [`ListView`](xref:Xamarin.Forms.ListView).
 For more information, see [Setting the Separator Style on a ListView](#listview-separatorstyle).
 - Disabling legacy color mode on a supported [`VisualElement`](xref:Xamarin.Forms.VisualElement).
 For more information, see [Disabling Legacy Color Mode](#legacy-color-mode).
+- Enabling a drop shadow on a [`VisualElement`](xref:Xamarin.Forms.VisualElement).
+For more information, see [Enabling a Drop Shadow](#drop-shadow).
+- Enabling a [`PanGestureRecognizer`](xref:Xamarin.Forms.PanGestureRecognizer) in a scrolling view to capture and share the pan gesture with the scrolling view.
+For more information, see [Enabling Simultaneous Pan Gesture Recognition](#simultaneous-pan-gesture).

 <a name="blur" />